Skip to content

 The Unfortunate (but Hopeful) Truth of Language Revitalization

-Posted on March 17, 2025March 15, 2025 by Tristin
+Posted on March 17, 2025March 5, 2026 by Tristin

 I have talked a lot about language revitalization on this blog.
 It might seem a little weird as a topic for a travel blog, but let me explain.
 Everywhere you travel, you’re going to encounter new languages.
 This is expected.

 But there are many small ones on the sidelines, spoken only privately in homes or in small communities.
-You may not know they even exist.
+You may not even know they exist.
 But they were once as influential in their part of the world as any current language.
 They’re a vital part of the history and culture of the region.

 The decline of these languages is also a great indicator of the recent history in these parts of the world.
-But when you’re traveling, it can really enhance your experience to look for (or just to be aware of) these other languages that are around you.
+But when you’re traveling, it can really enhance your experience to look for (or just be aware of) these other languages that are around you.
 Maybe you’ll learn about one you never expected!

 Regardless, I think that knowing about dying languages can enhance your knowledge and appreciation of language as a whole.
 Language and travel are (and always will be) closely connected!

-Unfortunately, despite our greatest efforts, it’s not likely that these languages will survive as living, spoken language.
+Unfortunately, despite our greatest efforts, it’s not likely that many of these languages will survive as living, spoken language.
 At least not everywhere.
 It’s a sad truth, but it doesn’t mean we should just give up on even trying to save them.

 For more, see Language Death and Why You Should Care, How you Should Help, and How It’s Prevented.
 I also wrote a post detailing why you shouldn’t try to be a vigilante in revitalization efforts.